 - St. Vincent de Paul Society

-Homerooms are provided with wish lists from a family or part of a family.
+Mentor groups are provided with wish lists from a family or part of a family.
 Members of the STVM community are welcome to contribute to this long-standing tradition.
-Gift cards and/or monetary donations are requested.
-Contact STVM Campus Minister Christine Spinner at email@example.com for more information.
+Due to COVID-19 regulations, the procedure for Adopt-a-Family had to be altered.
+This year, we are asking for monetary donations or gift cards.
+Use the link below to give quickly and easily online directly to Adopt-a-Family or contact STVM Campus Minister Christine Spinner at email@example.com for more information.

 The STVM Adopt-A-Family Story